jdayamx/Yii_migrator/README.md

 ```

 ### Instruction
-Copy the files to the project folder and, depending on your OS, run migrator or migrator.bat
+Copy the files to the project folder "*protected*" and, depending on your OS, run migrator or migrator.bat

 After starting, a directory with migrations and migration files with existing databases and all tables in them will be created.